 One sensible solution is to limit free returns to within a specific timeframe, writes Red Stag Fulfillment’s Jake Rheude.
 “A clear e-commerce return policy that sets expectations for the time period during which customers can return an item allows your customers to understand what’s required of them in the returns process.
 They are less likely to blame you for a return that goes wrong if they know your return deadline in advance.”

 Deadlines will also help you predict revenue with more confidence, continues Rheude.
 Any sales older than the return deadline can be guaranteed.

 Another option is to personalize returns, write James Abbey, Michael Ketzenberg, and Richard Metters at Texas A&M’s Mays Business School.
 “Regardless of how generous or restrictive companies are when it comes to returns, they tend to apply a one-size-fits-all approach to their entire customer base.
 They ignore wide variations in individuals’ behaviors, lumping loyal, compliant customers in with those who game the system.”

-The researchers were able to analyze customer data from a leading US store and separate loyal customers from those who would abuse return policies.
-The predictive model could then be used to customize return policies, providing more lenience for loyal customers and strict policies for customers likely to abuse the system.
+The researchers analyzed customer data from a leading US store and separated loyal customers from those who would abuse return policies.
+Brands could use this predictive model to customize return policies, providing more lenience for loyal customers and strict guidelines for customers likely to abuse the system.

 Make Your Return Policy Clear and Obvious

 The attractiveness of a return policy doesn’t just hinge on the cost of returns.
 Transparency is also a factor.
 Whatever policy you ultimately settle on, it should be easy to understand and easy to find so consumers can have confidence in your brand.

 Customers look at a huge amount of information before they part with their cash, and that includes your return policy, says ReturnLogic Co-Founder and CEO Peter Sobotta.
 That’s why having a return policy that is both easy to find and easy to understand so important.